Scope and rates

 - intra-Community supplies of goods from Germany

-(*) With effect from 1 January 2013 this shall be extended to taxable supplies in other EU member states where the reverse charge procedure is applicable and no self-billing is agreed – performed by German suppliers without intervening of fixed establishments abroad.
-Vice versa, for such supplies taxable in Germany performed from businesses located in other EU-member states the foreign invoicing rules shall apply (Draft 2013 Tax Act).
+(*) With effect from 30 June 2013 this shall be extended to taxable supplies in other EU member states where the reverse charge procedure is applicable and no self-billing is agreed – performed by German suppliers without intervening of fixed establishments abroad.
+Vice versa, for such supplies taxable in Germany performed from businesses located in other EU-member states the foreign invoicing rules shall apply (Administrative Assistance Implementing Act).

-A tax invoice it should contain the following data (§§ 14, 14a German VAT Law (UStG)) – highlighted with asterisk (*) are amendments which shall enter into force on 1 January 2013 (Draft 2013 Tax Act):
+A tax invoice it should contain the following data (§§ 14, 14a German VAT Law (UStG)) – highlighted with asterisk (*) are amendments which entered enter into force on 30 June 2013 (Administrative Assistance Implementing Act):

 - complete name and complete address of the supplier